craftweeks/wp-search-with-algolia-for-multilingual-static-site/README.md

    patching file wp-search-with-algolia/templates/instantsearch.php
    ```

-In this way, you will update the files in the `wp-search-with-algolia` directory with the modifications.
+This will update the plugin files with the enhancements.
+You can now enjoy the improved functionality of the WP Search with Algolia plugin.